AssocList

 Map implemented as a linked-list of key-value pairs ("Associations").

-NOTE: This map implementation is mainly used as underlying buckets for other map structures.
-Thus, other map implementations are easier to use in most cases.
+This map implementation primarily serves as the underlying bucket structure for other map types.
+In most cases, those higher-level map implementations are easier to use. :::

 type AssocList<K, V> = List.List<(K, V)>